When traveling to a new city, one of my favorite ways to both meet people and get acquainted with the layout of the city is to take a walking tour.

-After learning about the history of the metro system, we made our way outside of the station and over to the nearby Tomb of the Unknown Soldier.
+The tour began with learning about a brief history of the Athen’s metro system before making our way to the nearby Tomb of the Unknown Soldier.
 The tomb is an important site in Athens which pays tribute to all of the Greek soldiers who have lost their lives in battle.

-Standing directly in front of the Tomb were two Evzones (elite presidential guards) who are there to keep guard over the Tomb.
+Standing directly in front of the Tomb were two Evzones (elite presidential guards) whose duty is to keep guard over the Tomb.

-I was fascinated by the Evzones, who wore a uniform like none I had ever seen, which consisted of a skirt-like garment called a foustanella, wool stockings, and stiff leather shoes called tsarouhi.
+I was fascinated by the men who wore a uniform which consisted of a skirt-like garment called a foustanella, wool stockings, and stiff leather shoes called tsarouhi.
 I was impressed to learn that the evzones wear these uniforms year-round, even in the sweltering heat.

-After departing from the Zappeion, we made our way through the streets of the city and over to the Temple of Zeus, which was constructed as a dedication to the Greek god Zeus.
+The next stop on the tour was to visit the Temple of Zeus, which was constructed as a dedication to the Greek god Zeus.

-Unfortunately in the present day, the Temple of Zeus is mostly in ruins after undergoing a fire, two major earthquakes, and a disassembling of the temple to use the marble in construction in buildings elsewhere in the city.
+Unfortunately, in the present day, the Temple of Zeus is mostly in ruins.
+The temple has experienced a fire, two major earthquakes, and a marble extraction the marble for the purpose of constructing buildings elsewhere in the city.

-Of the original 104 columns, only 15 remain standing, which I think is quite a pity as the blueprints of the building show that it was quite a magnificent sight to behold in the past.
+Of the original 104 columns, only 15 remain standing.
+I think that the destruction is quite a pity as the blueprints of the building show that it was quite a magnificent sight to behold in the past.
 There are currently no plans for renovating it back to its original state as it would be a very costly project.

-We stood up to leave the theater and made our way up the hill of the Acropolis, past the Odeon of Herodes Atticus, and into the crowds of people who were all gathering to see the Parthenon.
+When we left the theater, we made our way up the hill of the Acropolis, past the Odeon of Herodes Atticus, and into the crowds of people who were all gathering to see the Parthenon.

-It was amazing not only to stand in front of the Parthenon, a building I had learned about in high school social studies, but also to look out over Athens from the top of the Acropolis; it was truly a sight to behold that I can not accurately put into words.
+It was amazing to stand in front of the Parthenon, a building I had learned about in high school and to look out over Athens from the top of the Acropolis.
+It was truly a sight to behold and an experience that I cannot fully describe words.

-Our guide went on to tell us some very interesting facts about the Parthenon including the fact that the building served numerous purposes outside of being a temple dedicated to Athena.
-The Parthenon has served as a church, a mosque, and even a treasury!
+Our guide, Aristotle, told us of the interesting history of the Parthenon which served numerous purposes besides being a temple dedicated to Athena.
+The building had once served as a church, a mosque, and even a treasury!

-I found the tour to be a wonderful way to not only see the historical places of the city, but also got the opportunity to learn some very interesting facts about each of the places we visited.
-I also loved that I was constantly surrounded by so much history and culture and that I was able to make a connection between what I had read in history books, and what I was seeing in real life, and that truly made my time in Athens memorable.
+I found the tour to be a wonderful way to not only see the historical places of the city, but to learn some very interesting facts about each of the places we visited.
+I also loved that I was constantly surrounded by so much history and culture.
+I was able to make a connection between what I had read in history books, and what I was seeing in real life, and that truly made my time in Athens memorable.